TOWNSHIP OF KING

-If the service animal is excluded by law, i.e. where food is prepared, the Township of King will ensure that other measures are available to enable the person with a disability to obtain, use or benefit from the Township of King’s goods and services.
+If the service animal is excluded by law from the facility, the Township of King will ensure that other measures are available to enable the person with a disability to obtain, use or benefit from the Township of King’s goods and services.

 The Notice must include the following information:

-Notices may be given by posting the information in a conspicuous place on the premises, on the Township’s website or any other such method as is reasonable in the circumstances, for example:
+Notice may be given by posting information in a conspicuous place on the premises, on the Township’s website or any other such method as is reasonable in the circumstances.

-- Every person who deals with members of the public or other third parties on behalf of the Township of King, whether the person does so as an employee, agent, volunteer or otherwise.
+Every person who deals with members of the public or other third parties on behalf of the Township, whether the person does so as an employee, agent, volunteer or otherwise.

-- Every person who participates in developing the Township of King’s policies, practices and procedures governing the provision of goods or services to members of the public or other third parties.
+Every person who participates in developing the Township’s policies, practices and procedures governing the provision of goods or services to members of the public or other third parties.

 The training shall include but is not limited to the following:

-- Instruction on how to interact with people with disabilities who use assistive devices or require the assistance of a guide dog, other service animal or support person
+Instruction on how to interact with persons with disabilities who use assistive devices or require the assistance of a guide dog, other service animal or support person

-- Instruction on how to use equipment or devices available at Town premises or that you otherwise provide, that may help people with disabilities access our services, such as TTY telephones, elevators, lifts, accessible interactive kiosks, listening devices or other technology and
+Instruction on how to use equipment or devices available at Township premises or that are otherwise provided by the Township, that may help persons with disabilities access Township services, such as TTY telephones, elevators, lifts, accessible interactive kiosks, listening devices or other technology

-Training shall be provided to each person as soon as practical and training records shall be maintained to ensure compliance with the legislation.
+Training shall be provided to each person as soon as practicable and training records shall be maintained to ensure compliance with the legislation.

-The process will permit persons to provide feedback in person, by telephone, in writing, by email, online, on disk or by other method.
-Feedback will also be received on the Customer Feedback Form provided within each Department.
+The feedback process shall permit persons to provide feedback in person, by telephone, in writing, by email, online, on disk or by other method.

 Notice of Availability of and Format of Documents :